-In addition to fulfilling the vision of the Athletic Department, coaches at The Epiphany School of Global Studies will strive to the following standards:
+In addition to fulfilling the vision of the Athletic Department, coaches at Epiphany will strive to the following standards:

-- Be excellent communicators with parents, scholar-athletes, the Athletic Director, and other community leaders. - Create a positive environment that allows students to have a memorable and beneficial experience. - Identify the unique talents of individual members and develop the group into a team where each individual has an opportunity to contribute his/her gifts. - Teach the specific skills of the particular sport by using the optimal means, methods, and resources that are available. - Teach the skill of competition and put the team in the best position to find success. - Support student academic expectations, responsibilities, and achievements. - Support the coaches and players of other Epiphany athletic teams. - Model good sportsmanship and personal integrity at all times. - Consider the important commitments of scholar-athletes outside their sport.
+- Be excellent communicators with parents, scholar-athletes, the Director of Athletics, and other community leaders.
+This might include phone calls, e-mail, text messages, and the Epiphany website. - Create a positive environment that allows students to have a memorable and beneficial experience. - Identify the unique talents of individual members and develop the group into a team where each individual has an opportunity to contribute his/her gifts. - Teach the specific skills of the particular sport by using the optimal means, methods, and resources that are available. - Teach the skill of competition and put the team in the best position to find success. - Be able to hold scholar-athletes accountable and provide discipline as necessary.
+If appropriate, scholar-athlete discipline should be communicated to the parents of the scholar-athlete. - Travel on the team bus or van to and from all games, and always have appropriate forms (i.e. medical, scorebook) along. - Support student academic expectations, responsibilities, and achievements. - Support the coaches and players of other Epiphany athletic teams. - Model good sportsmanship and personal integrity at all times. - Consider the important commitments of scholar-athletes outside their sport. - Locate a volunteer parent to serve as the "Team Parent."